Continuing Education – Distilled, Practical & Advanced Knowledge

 Filmed May 2025

-This session explores how the built environment can actively support biodiversity, climate resilience and whole-ecosystem health.
+Explore how the built environment can actively support biodiversity, climate resilience and whole-ecosystem health.

 Through a series of case studies, the presenters demonstrate how real-world approaches can foster coexistence between human and non-human systems.
 Speakers share insights into strategies, challenges and successes in designing for interconnected resilience.